How To Calculate Deep Cycle Battery Amp Hours

 Required Ah = 150 / 0.9 = 166.67 Ah

-Therefore, a 200 amp hour deep cycle battery ensures sufficient capacity.
-Vatrer LiFePO4 batteries, with 4,000-5,000 cycles at 90% DOD, are well-suited for such demands.
+In this case, a 200 amp hour deep cycle battery provides comfortable headroom.
+Vatrer LiFePO4 batteries, rated for roughly 4,000–5,000 cycles at 90% DOD, are well matched to this kind of regular deep cycling.

 Power Your System with the Right Battery Bank